UngureanuOvidiu-Costin/Ticketing/README.md

 # Ticketing
-Ticketing application - mail for project
+Ticketing application - mail for project at: ovidiu.ungureanucostin@gmail.com

+- The project is built in-house in Java, Spring Boot backend with SQL Database
+- Front-end is pure contribution of this user: https://github.com/DenisMotScumc